 Hyaluronic Acid is like a rope

 So, I decided to use a physical rope to explain it.
 I bring this rope to trade shows with me and I try to teach people more and more about how the hyaluronic acid molecule is a long-chain sugar molecule.
 We call it a polysaccharide.
 It’s composed of two molecules.
-One molecule is D-Glucopyranuronic Acid and the other one is in acetylated form of Glucosamine.
-The rope chain is comprised of Glucopyranuronic acid, then Glucosamine, Glucopyranuronic Acid then Glucosamine.
-And it keeps repeating itself over and over again making this long-chain sugar molecule.
+One molecule is D-Glucuronic Acid and the other one is in acetylated form of Glucosamine.
+The rope chain is comprised of these 2 molecules and they keep repeating themselve over and over again making this long-chain sugar molecule.

 High Molecular Weight Hyaluronic Acid is better

 But when the molecule begins to break down, then it can no longer hydrate and plump to keep our skin healthy, our joints healthy, and our eyes healthy.
 So, a high molecular molecule is critical.
 We always use a high molecular weight or a large-size molecule in our products because the larger the molecule the more water binding capacity it has.
 Picture a bigger sponge versus a little sponge.
 That’s the difference between high-molecular weight HA and low molecular weight HA.